 2. Glass Railing Ideas for Stairs

-Using glass or plexiglass panels instead of traditional balusters may not be your first choice, especially if you have small children or pets.
+Using a glass or plexiglass panel instead of a traditional baluster may not be your first choice for your railing design, especially if you have small children or pets.
 Glass surfaces require frequent cleaning to remain smudge-free when little hands and noses make contact with them all day.
-However, if contemporary, modern, or mid-century design defines your home—and you don’t mind a little extra cleaning—no other material can match the sophisticated openness of a clear glass railing.
+However, if contemporary, modern, or mid-century design defines your home — and you don’t mind a little extra cleaning — no other material can match the sophisticated openness of a clear glass railing.

 Perhaps as a nod to the clarity of water, glass panels also work exceptionally well in modern coastal homes.
-Installing glass with a soft blue hue helps to bring the sea and sky indoors.
-Lightly tinted glass adds a modern touch to an otherwise cottage-styled staircase when used in place of traditional balusters.
+Installing glass with a soft blue hue as a railing for your indoor stair helps to bring the sea and sky indoors.
+Lightly tinted glass, instead of a traditional baluster, adds a modern touch to an otherwise cottage-styled staircase.
 Glass panels provide security but disappear into the background, allowing the clean appearance of white tiles and a silver handrail to shine in a more formal oceanside estate.

-You can even use glass panels in a more rustic setting, especially if your style trends toward the eclectic.
-Mixing and matching textures, colors, and finishes is a hallmark of modern rustic or industrial design.
-It’s possible to make stone, velvet, fur, wood, and metal all mesh beautifully together in one room—especially when glass replaces busy stair railings.
+You can even use glass panels in a more rustic setting, especially if your home decor style trends toward the eclectic.
+Mixing and matching textures, colors, and finishes are a hallmark of modern rustic or industrial design.
+It’s possible to make stone, velvet, fur, wood, and metal all mesh beautifully together in one room — especially when glass replaces busy stair railings.
 Consider glass stairway panels if you have large picture windows and a view that you cannot bear to block in any way.